What is the Teradata Explain Statement?

 duplicated on all AMPs, redistributed by the hash code of (new hash column(s)), redistributed by rowkey, etc.

-sort to order by hash code, sort to order by row hash, sort to partition by rowkey, etc.
+Sort according to hash code, order by row hash, partition by rowkey, etc.

 Row retrieval strategy

-by way of an all-row scan, by way of rowhash match scan, by way of the primary index, by way of hash value, etc.
+by way of an all-row scan, by way of a rowhash match scan, by way of the primary index, by way of the hash value, etc.

-using a product join, using a single partition hash join, using a merge join, using a rowkey based merge join, etc.
+using a product join, a single partition hash join, a merge join, a rowkey-based merge join, etc.

 high confidence, low confidence, no confidence, and join index confidence

 This article explains the essential elements of an EXPLAIN statement, delivering about 80% of the relevant data present in an explanation output.